-The author of this app is a current Boeing 767 captain, and NAFI Master CFI.
+The author of this app is a current Boeing 767 captain and instructor, and NAFI Master CFI.

 “I saw the value of a serious training aid for the FMS after a flight where both pilots were heads down trying to program a hold.
 Yes, I was one of those pilots.”